jonmountjoy/salesforce-platform-event-subscriber/README.md

 ## Salesforce Platform Event Subscriber

+A simple application that:

+* Uses the Salesforce Metadata API to grab all Platform Event types,
+* Subscribes to them all
-A simple application that subscribes to all Salesforce Platform Events, and then shows each event as it is fired.
+* Presents a web page that dynamically updates with the content of each event as it's fired. shows each event as it is fired.

-Follow the instructions below to deploy your own instance of the application:

-1. Fill in the config variables as follows:
+### Running locally

+1. Copy `.env.demo` to `.env`
+2. Edit `.env` and set the following variables:
     - For **SF_CLIENT_ID**, enter the Consumer Key of your Salesforce Connected App
     - For **SF_CLIENT_SECRET**, enter the Consumer Secret of your Salesforce Connected App
     - For **SF_USER_NAME**, enter the the username of your Salesforce user
     - For **SF_USER_PASSWORD**, enter the the password of your Salesforce user
-    - Optionally set **REDIRECT_URL** to the URL of the app itself
+    - Set **REDIRECT_URL** to the URL of the app itself
-2. Create a Connected App in Salesforce, with OAuth pointing to this app's URL like so `http://localhost:7000/oauth/_callback`
+3. Create a Connected App in Salesforce, with OAuth pointing to this app's URL like so     `http://localhost:7000/oauth/_callback`

-If you don't want to set the REDIRECT_URL, do this:
+Start the app:

+    heroku local:start -p 7000

+### Running on Heroku

+    heroku create
     heroku labs:enable runtime-dyno-metadata

-## Local Development

-For local development, set **REDIRECT_URL** to something like `http://localhost:7000/oauth/_callback` and then run the app with:

-`heroku local:start -p 7000`
+    git push heroku master
+    heroku config:set SF_CLIENT_ID=foo SF_CLIENT_SECRET=bar SF_USER_NAME=foo@bar.com SF_USER_PASSWORD=xyz
+    heroku open

 ## TODO